Sumitsingh56/projects/README.md

-# projects
+# Nike clone
-this is my first repositry.
+This is my first repository
 <br>
+This is a Nike clone frontend project using only Html and CSS.
-Author - sumit singh
+Author - Sumit Singh